Important

 Distributed Data Parallelism (DDP) keeps the model copies consistent by synchronizing parameter gradients across data-parallel GPUs before each parameter update.
 More specifically, it sums the gradients of all model copies using all-reduce communication collectives.

-In NeMo, DDP is the default parallel deployment method.
-This means that the total number of GPUs corresponds to the size of the DP group and training a LLM with model parallelism decreases the size of the DP group.
+In NeMo Framework, DDP is the default parallel deployment method.
+This means that the total number of GPUs corresponds to the size of the DP group, and training an LLM with model parallelism decreases the size of the DP group.

-Currently, NeMo supports optimizer distribution only for Adam optimizer.
+Currently, NeMo Framework supports optimizer distribution only for Adam optimizer.

 To enable the distributed adam optimizer, set